umitkablan/vim-auf/README.md

 While AUF introduces JIT formatting which will format only your edits, you still can reformat *all* file easily `:Auf!`(not preferred for our case).
 In order to still warn you about those wrong-format lines it uses line highlighting which is also configurable (`g:auf_showdiff_synmatch g:auf_highlight_pattern g:auf_changedline_synmatch g:auf_changedline_pattern`) and slides as you edit.
 Those wrong-format lines will be shown once you start editing (i.e. get out of the insert mode) and it won't distract you during insert mode.

 When no formatter exists (or none is installed) for a certain filetype, vim-auf falls back by default to indenting, (using vim's auto indent functionality), retabbing and removing trailing whitespace working on touched lines only.

+Auf also can highlight lines longer than configured textwidth of the buffer - eliminating your vimrc settings/adding sensible defaults.

 ## How to install